 Employment law in Westwood regulates relationships between employer and employees, and independent contractors.
 These laws cover issues in employment such as hiring, workplace disputes, and terminations A basic understanding of Westwood employment laws is required for both the employee and their employer.

 "At-Will" vs. Contract Employment Terms

 Employment is typically considered to be "at-will", although at times the employer and employee may have an employment contract preventing termination before it expires.
 "At-will" employment means that either the employer or the employee can terminate the position at any given time, even without a specific reason, so long as the termination does not violate the law In the instance that the employer and employee have an employment contract, regulations from both the state and federal government will apply to the city of Westwood

 Anti-Discrimination laws in Westwood

 Westwood citizens must abide by laws which make discrimination illegal at all phases of employment, including hiring workers, wage disputes, and terminating procedures.
-Residents of Westwood are regulated by laws which make it illegal to discriminate against members of certain categories.
-These categories include race, age, gender, national origin, disability, and religion.
+Westwood residents must follow laws which prohibit employer discrimination against members of various classes.
+These classes include age, gender, race, religion, disability, and national origin.

 An administrative agency such as the EEOC can hear discrimination claims.
 Additionally, some lawyers specialize in claims for discrimination.